bobanko/iq-test/backlog.md

 other
 [ ] make more custom settings for easier gen test
 [ ] allow to set hash to reprod cases from other users etc.
-[ ] update all svgs from using currentColor to var(--color), cause currentColor does not work for use somewhy
+[x] update all svgs from using var(--color) to var(--color), cause var(--color) does not work for use somewhy [ ] get rid of fill/stroke from svgs at all, it should be set from outside using vars and common styles (styles already implemented)

 matrix-move
 [ ] fix questions to do-not-overlap (displays triangles now)